 Your Trial Right

 Since Medicare Advantage is plenty different from Original Medicare, you’re entitled to a risk-free trial during your first year in the Medicare Advantage program.
-At any point during your first year in a Medicare Advantage plan, you can switch back to Original Medicare without penalty.
+At any point during your first year in a Medicare Advantage plan, you can switch back to Original Medicare without penalty for the following reasons:

 - If you left Medigap for Medicare Advantage, your trial right allows you to switch back to your Medigap policy.
 You cannot become eligible for guaranteed-issued Medigap by switching to Medicare Advantage and back if you did not previously have Medigap.